 - Is there a legitimate alternative accommodation that can be implemented instead?

 A recent diagnosis, onset, or change in condition is comparable to an unexpected illness or injury and may not warrant accommodations in attendance policy.
 They may warrant a withdrawal or a retroactive medical withdrawal under some circumstances.

 "Late Work," "Make Up" & "Pop Quiz" Policies

 These policies all tie into attendance and should be included when you discuss attendance.
 As with the course attendance policy, accommodations may be appropriate depending on the nature of the assignment or quiz and its relationship to the pacing and progression of instruction.

 - Assignments and due dates

 - Projects - individual and group

-When meeting to discuss the attendance accommodation, it is reasonable for an instructor to expect a student with a chronic condition who has appropriate documentation on file with the Office of Accommodative Services to share that between X and Y absences of between A and B duration can be expected any given semester.
+When meeting to discuss the attendance accommodation, it is reasonable for an instructor to expect a student with a chronic condition who has appropriate documentation on file with the Office of AccessABILITY Services to share that between X and Y absences of between A and B duration can be expected any given semester.
 It is also reasonable for the instructor to accept the student's statement rather than a signed doctor's note, as long as the frequency and duration fit within the parameters.
-If they exceed the parameters, then the Office of Accommodative Services may request new documentation or a doctor's note.
+If they exceed the parameters, then the Office of AccessABILITY Services may request new documentation or a doctor's note.

 Attendance accommodations and any related coursework policies and guidelines should be established IN ADVANCE, not retroactively.
-After the student meets with the faculty member to get his/her Schedule & Accommodations Report (Green Sheet) signed, the Director of Accommodative Services will meet with the faculty member to assist with writing the flexible attendance agreement.
-The agreement should be signed by the student and the instructor and a copy should also be kept on file at the Office of Accommodative Services.
+After the student meets with the faculty member to get his/her Schedule & Accommodations Report (Green Sheet) signed, the Director of AccessABILITY Services will meet with the faculty member to assist with writing the flexible attendance agreement.
+The agreement should be signed by the student and the instructor and a copy should also be kept on file at the Office of AccessABILITY Services.

 - Is there a disability?